SEED-platform/seed/docs/source/setup_docker.rst

     docker compose -f docker-compose.yml -f docker-compose.dev.yml up

-If the server doesn't start successfully, and :code:`docker compose logs` doesn't help, the django development server probably failed to start due to an error in your config or code.
+If the server doesn't start successfully, and :code:`docker compose logs` doesn't help, the Hypercorn dev server probably failed to start due to an error in your config or code.
-Unfortunately docker/django logging doesn't appear to work when the container is first started.
+Unfortunately docker application logging doesn't appear to work when the container is first started.
 Just try running the server yourself with docker exec, and see what the output is.

 The development docker-compose file has some configurable parameters for specifying volumes to use: